nlnwa/DHNB2023/manuals/url-search.md

 It is possible to add multiple filters.
 If you add several filters, they will all apply to your query, returning results that matches all the filters.

-Footnotes:
+## Footnotes
 [^1]: NWA’s prototype for URL Search are based on the pywb index query API.
 Complete technical documentation can be found in WebRecorder (2023), «Instructions», *GitHub.com*. https://github.com/webrecorder/pywb/blob/main/pywb/templates/instructions.html
 [^2]: IANA, «Media Types», *IANA.org*.
 Archived by Internet Archive (25.01.2023). https://web.archive.org/web/20230125022711/http://www.iana.org/assignments/media-types/media-types.xhtml
 [^3]: «HTTP response status codes», *Mozilla.org*.
 Archived by Internet Archive (22.01.2023). https://web.archive.org/web/20230122045630/https://developer.mozilla.org/en-US/docs/Web/HTTP/Status